 Instructions

-- Feed your starter before you intend to bake, and begin soon after it doubles.
+- Feed your starter before you intend to bake by giving it an equal amount of bottled water and flour in a 1:1:1 ratio and use it soon after it doubles.
 You want to use it when it is bubbly and airy, and can pass a float test (a small spoonful floats in water).

 - Mix starter, flour, water, and salt until all combined, cover with a damp towel, and rest for 30 minutes for the flour to absorb the moisture.